msdavid/fiji/.Q/srs.md

 *   History (training, performance, assignments, donations) will be derived from related collections, not stored redundantly in the user profile document itself, unless for frequently accessed summary data if performance dictates.
 #### FR3.1.3 User Search
 *   The system shall provide an API endpoint (e.g., `GET /users/search?q={query}`) for searching users by name or email.
-*   This functionality is primarily intended for administrative interfaces, such as selecting an organizer for an event.
+*   This functionality is primarily intended for administrative interfaces, such as selecting an organizer for an event or assigning users.
 *   The search should be case-insensitive and support partial matches where feasible with Firestore.

 ### 3.2 Permissions and Role-Based Access Control (RBAC)
 *   **FR3.2.1 Role Definition:**
     *   A `roles` collection in Firestore will store role definitions, including `roleName` and a `privileges` map.
-    *   The `privileges` map will associate resources (e.g., "events", "users") with permitted actions (e.g., "create", "view", "edit", "delete", "assign", "revoke").
+    *   The `privileges` map will associate resources (e.g., "events", "users", "working_groups") with permitted actions (e.g., "create", "view", "edit", "delete", "assign", "revoke", "manage_assignments").
 *   **FR3.2.2 `sysadmin` Role:**
     *   A top-level `sysadmin` role will have unrestricted access to all system features and data.
 This role can manage other roles and assign privileges.
     *   The initial creation of the `sysadmin` role document in the Firestore `roles` collection is facilitated by the `backend/utils/initialize_firestore.py` script.
 This script ensures the `sysadmin` role is set up with its defined privileges.